tegridydev/dnd-llm-game/README.md

 ## Acknowledgements

-- This project uses the Together API for LLM interactions.
+- This project uses the Together API and the Ollama API for LLM interactions.
 - Inspired by the creative world of Dungeons & Dragons.